 It is assumed that UKAF personnel and their dependants travel by military flights into and out of England and Wales when serving in posts overseas; routes that are not covered by the International Passenger Survey (IPS).
 It is also assumed that UKAF personnel are not on GP registers and are therefore not counted in the internal migration estimates.
 However, it is assumed that dependants are on GP registers, so movements of dependants within England and Wales are not part of the special population.

 Home armed forces data

 We receive aggregated UKAF data from the Ministry of Defence (MoD).
-This data includes military personnel counts by age, sex and local authority of base.
+These data include military personnel counts by age, sex and local authority of base.